“I personally select the planks that are going to be in my stock and therefore which will become instruments.

 By clicking on the list below (you might need to disable Adblock) you’ll find a short description of each type, which is far from being complete and totally exhaustive, but it helps to give you a rough idea on the characteristics of each wood; if you’d like to have more information, just drop me an email.”
 Luigi Valenti

 Ebony (Jet black)

 A QUICK NOTE

-A special mention goes to Ebony: finding pure black Ebony is becoming a problem, because in Nature there’s only one totally black tree out of twenty, think about all the instruments with an ebony fretboard on them and you’ll see where the problem lies.
-Because of this I’d rather use Figured Ebony, which is exactly the same as the ”standard” Ebony with the difference that it has some figures in it ( lighter stripes, flames, quilt etc.); I also find it more attractive and intresting than the usual one.
-I still have a private stock of 35 yrs old black Ebony fretboard blanks if you want it though!
+A special mention goes to Ebony: finding pure black Ebony is becoming a problem, because in Nature there’s only one totally black tree out of 20.
+Think about all the instruments with an ebony fretboard on them and you’ll see where the problem lies.
+Because of this I’d rather use figured Ebony, which is exactly the same as the ”standard” Ebony with the difference that it has some patterns in it (lighter stripes, flames, quilt etc.).
+I also find it more attractive and interesting than the usual one.
+I still have a private stock of 35 year old black Ebony fretboard planks, if you do want it!”
+Luigi Valenti